This story is by KG and was part of our 2017 Fall Writing Contest. You can find all the writing contest stories here.

 Henry sat on the edge of Rachel’s bed, watching as she dug through her closet.
 It was the evening of their anniversary, but they had elected to stay in after the weatherman warned of wind gusts.

 “Finally!
 Why do I always lose things?”
 Rachel held up the shirt she had been looking for then joined him on the edge of the bed, their thighs not quite touching.

 “You’re a slob.”
 Henry said.
 Rachel slapped his leg.

 “We made it.”
 She pretended to wipe sweat off her brow.
 “Any regrets?”

 He didn’t know if she was referring to them, or the impending divorce, or their decision to lie, or everything all at once.

 “None.
-Well, maybe not such a big cake next time.”
-Rachel joked.
-On their wedding night they had stayed up watching The Walking Dead and ate their way through a sheet cake from the local grocery store.
+Well, maybe not such a big cake next time,” Rachel joked.
+On their wedding night they had stayed up watching The Walking Dead and eating their way through a sheet cake from the local grocery store.
 Henry ate so much of that cake that for two years after, he couldn’t bring himself to touch anything that resembled cake.

 They sat in companionable silence, and when the lights flickered again they smiled at each other.